 Frequently Asked Questions

 What is required of me, as a site supervisor to an intern?

 The Evans School does not have any specific requirements of intern supervisors in terms of paperwork or documentation.
 Evans School students are responsible for all documentation of their internship experience to the Evans School.
 Supervisors may receive periodic email communication from the Evans School as students report their experiences, but the only action required is completion of a final evaluation of the intern’s performance.
 This will be sent as an online link via email to the supervisor during the student’s last reported month of the internship with the organization (or upon completion of the student’s required 400 intern hours, if that is before the ending date).

 Career Development has created a resource for supervisors of interns, an Internship Onboarding Guide for Employers, that may help you navigate the process of guiding an intern by considering how you can support the student’s learning and development while on your team.

 Do internships need to be a certain length, number of hours, or time of the year?

 Students seek internships all year long, so there is never a “bad time” to hire an intern!
 The Evans School doesn’t have requirements around length or number of hours an internship should be.
-MPA students are required to complete 400-hours of an internship, but the hours can come from multiple internships and over any time during their program.
+MPA students are required to complete 400-hours of a graduate-level experience (i.e. internship, research, consulting, part-time or full-time employment), but the hours can come from multiple experiences and over any time during their program.